 Using a KitchenAid mixer (and paddle) , combine the warm water, sugar and yeast.
 Whisk lightly to combine and let it rest for 5 minutes.
 The yeast will become foamy and bubbly.

 Remove the paddle and attach the dough hook.
 Add the milk, butter, rosemary, garlic powder, salt and flour to the mixing bowl.
-Set the mixer on medium low heat for 3-5 minutes until the dough is well combined.
+Set the mixer on medium low speed for 3-5 minutes until the dough is well combined.
 If the dough is too sticky, add 1 TBS of flour at a time until it forms a dough shape.

 Oil a medium sized bowl and place the dough inside of it.
 Drape a damp towel over the top of it or use plastic wrap.
 Allow the dough to rest and rise for 15 minutes.